aws-samples/amazon-location-samples/geofence-utils/README.md

 ## create-geofence.py

-`create-circular-geofence.py` is a Python file that helps customers create circular geofences in a Collection, a feature currnelty unsupported by the service.
+`create-circular-geofence.py` is a Python file that helps customers create circular geofences in a Collection, a feature currently unsupported by the service.

 To create a geofence, call the `batch_put_geofence` function passing the a longitude/latitude pair (representing a center point), a radius in meters, a collection name, and the geofence identifier.